The Sūtra

 Upon death they are dropped into Hell,

-all the way down to the 18th layer at the bottom.
+down to the 18th layer at the bottom.
+Well,

 For sightseeing all around